 January: Procrastination – Initiating Work

 Getting back into a routine after a vacation can be a challenge for any of us, but students who have weak task initiation skills may find it particularly difficult.
+Use these tips to help students avoid procrastination and get started on tasks.

 - Use verbal and nonverbal cues to signal the start of new tasks.
 For example, prompt students with keywords like “now” or “first” and gently tap your fingers on their desks.